Ford Fry

 Ford Fry (born June 17, 1969) is an American chef and restaurateur based in Atlanta, Georgia.
-His team consists of 13 restaurants in Georgia, three restaurants in Houston, two in Charlotte and two in Nashville.
-Collectively, he owns 23 restaurants across America.
+He owns 23 restaurants across the US including 13 restaurants in Georgia, three restaurants in Houston, two in Charlotte and two in Nashville.
 Fry's portfolio of restaurants includes JCT.
-Kitchen & Bar, no. 246, The Optimist, King + Duke, St. Cecilia, The El Felix, Superica, Marcel State of Grace, BeetleCat, and La Lucha.
+Kitchen & Bar, no. 246, The Optimist, St. Cecilia, Little Rey, Superica, Marcel State of Grace, BeetleCat, and La Lucha.
 Several of Fry's restaurants have received various accolades.
 In October 2015, CBS This Morning described Fry as "one of the most prolific chefs and restaurateurs" in the United States.
 In March 2021, Atlanta Eats dubbed Fry "a peerless restaurateur with many beloved brands."

 Biography

 Fry was raised in Texas and in his early life he studied at the New England Culinary Institute in Vermont.
 He then worked as a chef in fine dining in the U.S. states of Florida, Colorado, California, and Georgia.
 In January 2007, he based himself in Atlanta and opened his first restaurant, the JCT.
 Kitchen & Bar.
 Fry currently resides in Roswell, Georgia, with his wife and two sons.
 In his spare time, he enjoys playing guitar and spending time with his family.